loilo/vue-reactivator/README.md

 ### `getInitialState()`

-This method is called inside [the `created` Hook](https://vuejs.org/v2/api/#created) of our component.
+This method is called inside [the `created` hook](https://vuejs.org/v2/api/#created) of our component.
 It should return the value our state initially has when the component is created — it therefore is the client-side equivalent of the `getSsrState` method.

-It this method is not defined, the property will, again, be `undefined` until listeners initiated in the `listen()` method provide any information.
+If this method is not defined, the property will, again, be `undefined` until the listeners initiated in the `listen()` method provide any information.

 > We can get the information whether a user is online from `navigator.onLine`.
 Therefore, our method looks as simple as this:
 >